prabh8331/Data-Engineering-with-Azure/Module13a-AWS/Class1/quiz.md

 - **Correct Answer**: **All of the above**
   - **Reasoning**: Access control to S3 buckets can be managed through bucket policies, IAM roles, and Access Control Lists (ACLs), depending on your needs.

----

-This refined version provides more detailed reasoning behind each correct answer, making it easier to understand the key AWS concepts.